NicolaiFinstadLarsen/cs50p/Week-9-project/README.md

 I also use the price of the open candle from first signal crossover, this I think makes the sens.
 But I need to think about that.

+Next I need to calculate how much money the positions made or lost.

+## Calculating PnL per trade